 Justification of Red List Category

-Anodorhynchus glaucus was formerly widespread but clearly very local in north Argentina, south Paraguay, north-east Uruguay and Brazil from Paraná state southwards.
+Anodorhynchus glaucus was formerly widespread but clearly very local in north Argentina, south Paraguay, north-east Uruguay and Brazil, from Paraná state southwards.
 It was endemic to the middle reaches of the major rivers (Uruguay, Paraná and Paraguay) and adjacent areas, with most records coming from Corrientes, Argentina.
-It became rare before or early in the second half of the 19th century and there were only two acceptable records in the 20th century, one direct observation (in Uruguay in 1951) and one based on local reports (in Paraná in the early 1960s).
-Whilst it has been generally treated as extinct, persistent rumours of recent sightings, local reports and birds in trade indicate that a few birds may still survive.
+It became rare before, or early in, the second half of the 19th century.
+There were a few local reports in the 20th century, with the last probable observations and local reports in Mbaracayu, Paraguay in the late 1990s and 2001.
+Loss of yatay palm habitat and capture for the cage-bird trade are likely to have driven declines.

 It was reported mostly along major rivers, but this may reflect travellers' dependence on river transport rather than the species's true habitat requirements.
 It appears to have been adapted to consume palm nuts as its staple, and therefore presumably wandered into palm-savannas and potentially lightly wooded areas.
 The only palm in its range with the appropriate size and type of nut is the Yatay (or Chatay) palm Butia yatay (Yamashita and Valle 1993).
 It nested and roosted on cliffs and the average clutch-size was probably two eggs (Collar et al. 2014).